The Social Taboos That Desperately Need Normalizing

 Photo Credit: LightField Studios via Shutterstock.com.

-Here are some things that society tells us to keep on the down low.
 People react with shock when others break these taboos, but they really shouldn’t.

 We should all strive to break these taboos and normalize some of the weird stuff society hates!